nowk/assert/README.md

 # Assert

 Simple test assertions for Go.
-This is a fork of [bmizerany/assert][original] with improved support for things like nil pointers, etc.
+This is a fork of a fork of a [bmizerany/assert][original] with improved support for things like nil pointers, etc.

 [Documentation][docs]